-Now living in a third lockdown, the far-reaching effects of the global pandemic on family life were highlighted in recent research (commissioned by Stowe) which revealed that 61% of single women surveyed said they were worried about their chances of having a family due to Covid-19.
+The far-reaching effects of the global pandemic on family life were highlighted in recent research (commissioned by Stowe) which revealed that 61% of single women surveyed said they were worried about their chances of having a family due to Covid-19.

 Of these, almost half said they were now considering technology-aided conception methods, which they would not have considered pre-pandemic, with the most popular choice being egg freezing, followed by IVF, sperm donation, surrogacy and platonic pregnancies respectively.

 This interest is reflected in a reported rise in women conceiving with technology, particularly egg-freezing and sperm donation; however, these techniques do come with (often unknown) legal implications.

 Hollie Orgee, Senior Solicitor at Stowe Family Law in Birmingham, joins us on the blog to look at the legal minefield that comes with using sperm donation as a way to start or grow your family and explain what the law is regarding sperm donation?